inspire-eu-validation/view-service/A.07.IR10.title.abstract.md

-# A.35.IR35.layer.keywordlist.node
+# A.07.IR10.title.abstract

-**Purpose**: Keywords shall be mapped to the wms:KeywordList element.
+**Purpose**: A View Service must contain a non-empty Title and Abstract to fulfill the INSPIRE Metadata requirements for Resource Title, Resource Abstract and Spatial Resolution.

 **Prerequisites**